secinto/gatekeeper/docs/content/userguide/_index.md

 [chi](https://github.com/go-chi/chi#router-design).
 The ordering of the resources does not matter, the router will handle that for you.

+## Cookies size

+All browsers have limitations on cookies number and cookie size.
+This usually does not adhere to any standard.
+E.g. Chrome has limitation of 4096 bytes on all cookies per domain.
+This might cause you troubles e.g. Chrome responding with 431 Request Header Fields are Too Large.
+To overcome this limitations gatekeeper offers several options:

+`--enable-id-token-cookie` - is set by default false, in case you don't need id token, leave it/turn it off `--store-url` - this will enable storing of refresh token in redis store, instead of cookies, which saves you some bytes, also has some additional effect of raising security on client side as refresh token won't be exposed on client side

 ## Session-only cookies

 By default, the access and refresh cookies are session-only and disposed